-In 2018, the US Department of the Treasury sanctioned additional individuals who spearheaded cooperation between the Taliban and Tehran.
-They included Mohammad Ebrahim Owhadi, a Quds Force operative, who, according to the US government, provided the Taliban Shadow Governor of Herat Province "with military and financial assistance" in exchange for Taliban forces launching attacks against the Afghan government, and Esma'il Razavi, who ran a training camp for Taliban forces in Birjand, Iran, which, according to the US government, "provided training, intelligence, and weapons to Taliban forces in Farah, Ghor, Badhis, and Helmand Provinces."
+In 2018, the U.S. Department of the Treasury sanctioned additional individuals who spearheaded cooperation between the Taliban and Tehran.
+They included Mohammad Ebrahim Owhadi, a Quds Force operative, who, according to the U.S. government, provided the Taliban Shadow Governor of Herat Province "with military and financial assistance" in exchange for Taliban forces launching attacks against the Afghan government, and Esma'il Razavi, who ran a training camp for Taliban forces in Birjand, Iran, which, according to the U.S. government, "provided training, intelligence, and weapons to Taliban forces in Farah, Ghor, Badhis, and Helmand Provinces."
 News reports indicate that Iran directly supported the Taliban offensive against Farah Province in May 2018.

-Brigadier-General Esmail Ghaani became the head of the IRGC Quds Force, following the death of Qassem Soleimani in January 2020.
-Ghaani has deep contacts and experience in Afghanistan-dating back to the 1980s.
+Brigadier-General Esmail Qaani became the head of the IRGC Quds Force, following the death of Qassem Soleimani in January 2020.
+Qaani has deep contacts and experience in Afghanistan-dating back to the 1980s.
 After Soleimani's demise, Iranian media began circulating unconfirmed reports that high-ranking Central Intelligence Agency officials perished in a plane crash in Taliban-controlled territory of a Bombardier E-11A electronic surveillance plane, and that one of those officials was involved in the death of Soleimani.
-Days later, the US government announced only two US Air Force pilots were killed in the incident, and there was no indication of hostile action in the downing of the jet.
+Days later, the U.S. government announced only two U.S. Air Force pilots were killed in the incident, and there was no indication of hostile action in the downing of the jet.
 There has been speculation that the circulation of this story was part of an Iranian propaganda campaign.
 Such allegations also come on the heels of an increasingly close relationship between Tehran and the Taliban, with Iranian media repeatedly interviewing its officials.

-Days after the plane crash, the head of US Central Command warned of a "worrisome trend" in intelligence pointing to an uptick of Iran's malign behavior in Afghanistan.
-This could be evidence of the new Quds Force commander seeking to deploy his existing network inside Afghanistan against US forces.
+Days after the plane crash, the head of U.S. Central Command warned of a "worrisome trend" in intelligence pointing to an uptick of Iran's malign behavior in Afghanistan.
+This could be evidence of the new Quds Force commander seeking to deploy his existing network inside Afghanistan against U.S. forces.

-On February 29, 2020, the US and the Taliban signed a peace agreement in Doha that envisioned a complete US withdrawal from Afghanistan in exchange for assurances from the Taliban that the group would prevent Afghanistan from becoming a safe haven for terrorists.
+On February 29, 2020, the U.S. and the Taliban signed a peace agreement in Doha that envisioned a complete U.S. withdrawal from Afghanistan in exchange for assurances from the Taliban that the group would prevent Afghanistan from becoming a safe haven for terrorists.
 The agreement was meant to pave the way for negotiations between the Taliban and the Afghan government on a power sharing agreement that would shape Afghanistan's future.

 After the agreement was reached, Iran continued to play a destabilizing double game in Afghanistan, seeking to ensure that it would retain influence in the country regardless of the outcome of the peace process.
 On the one hand, Iran sought to ingratiate itself with the Afghan government and encouraged various stakeholder factions from across the political spectrum in the government to form a joint committee to ensure a unified front in future talks with the Taliban.
 Iran even offered to play a mediation role in future talks as well between the government and the Taliban.
-In July 2020, Iran announced that it had formulated a "encouraged whose fundamental principles are "non-interference in each other's affairs," "non-aggression" and "non-use of each other's territory to attack and invade other countries."
+In July 2020, Iran announced that it had formulated a "Comprehensive Document of Strategic Cooperation between Iran and Afghanistan["] whose fundamental principles are "non-interference in each other's affairs," "nonaggression," and "non-use of each other's territory to attack and invade other countries."